- Discover Dawn Avatar Cafe: Tokyo’s Most Unique Robot Experience - 10 July 2026

 If You Only Buy One

-If you regularly visit the US parks, pick Journey to the Centre of the Earth, as that’s unique to Tokyo DisneySea.
-The other three rides with DPA, Toy Story Mania, Tower of Terror and Soarin’, are very similar to the US rides.
+If you regularly visit the US parks, then I’d pick Journey to the Centre of the Earth, as that’s unique to Tokyo DisneySea.
+The other three rides with DPA, Toy Story Mania, Tower of Terror and Soaring: Fantastic Flight, are very similar to the US rides.

-If you haven’t visited before, Soarin’ is the longest queue in the park so you might want to use a pass for that.
+If you haven’t visited a Disney park before, Soaring: Fantastic Flight is the next longest queue in the park so you might want to use a pass for that.

 Believe takes place on the water in the middle of the park.
 The view from most places is terrible IMHO!

-I walked out the first time and suffered through it the second time – it’s the only Disney show in the whole world that I haven’t enjoyed as you can’t see anything every well.
-NB: this is a highly controversial opinion, as many other people will say it’s the best Disney show in the whole world.
+I walked out the first time and suffered through it the second time – it’s the only Disney show in any park that I haven’t enjoyed, as you can’t see anything very well.
+NB: this is a highly controversial opinion, as many other people will say it’s THE best Disney show in the whole world.

 With a DPA pass, you are seated (on the floor) much closer to the lake, and I think you’d get a better view.
-On my last trips, sitting on the floor was impossible, so I didn’t try DPA, but now I’m mended so I will try it next time.
+On my last trips, sitting on the floor was impossible, so I didn’t try DPA; the weather during my 2026 trip was too bad for the show to run.

 Don’t Forget to Buy Your Disney Tickets